Thermostats without conjugate points: Introduction

-Moreover, if equality holds, then $\mathbb{K}=0$. \end{theorem} As a consequence of \eqref{eq:hopf-inequality} with $p=V(\lambda)$, Stokes' theorem, and the Gauss-Bonnet theorem, we get
+Moreover, if equality holds, then $\mathbb{K}=0$. \end{theorem} As a consequence of the inequality \eqref{eq:hopf-inequality} with $p=V\lambda$, Stokes's theorem, and the Gauss--Bonnet theorem, we get

 where $\chi(M)$ is the Euler characteristic of $M$.
-Furthermore, observe that the exponential map in \eqref{eq:exponential-map} cannot yield a covering of the $2$-sphere for topological reasons, so any surface admitting a thermostat without conjugate points must have genus at least one.
+Furthermore, observe that the exponential map defined in \eqref{eq:exponential-map} cannot yield a covering of the $2$-sphere $\mathbb{S}^2$ for topological reasons, so any surface admitting a thermostat without conjugate points must have genus at least one.

 Let us briefly focus on the case where $M $ is homeomorphic to the $2$-torus $\mathbb{T}^2$.
-In the geodesic case (i.e., $\lambda=0$), we recover the classical fact by Hopf that $g$ must be flat.
-In the magnetic case, i.e., $V(\lambda)=0$, the inequality \eqref{eq:hopf-inequality-2} implies that $\lambda = 0$, and then $g$ must also be flat (see also \cite[Corollary C]{assenza24}).
+In the geodesic case, we recover the classical fact by Hopf that $g$ must be flat.
+In the magnetic case, the inequality \eqref{eq:hopf-inequality-2} implies that $\lambda = 0$ and then $g$ must also be flat (see also \cite[Corollary C]{assenza25}).
 In some sense, these observations are telling us that the situation on $\mathbb{T}^2$ is very rigid when the flow is volume-preserving.
-If we also allow $\lambda$ to have a linear term with respect to the velocity, \cite[Theorem 1.1]{assylbekov2014hopf} tells us that the magnetic component of $\lambda$ (i.e., the zeroth Fourier mode $\lambda_0$) must still identically vanish, and the metric $g$ must be conformally flat.
+If we allow $\lambda$ to also have a linear term with respect to velocity, \cite[Theorem 1.1]{assylbekov14} tells us that the magnetic component of $\lambda$ (that is, the zeroth Fourier mode $\lambda_0$) must still identically vanish and the metric $g$ must be conformally flat.
 The following no-go result shows that this rigidity does not apply to more general thermostats on $\mathbb{T}^2$.

 \begin{theorem} For any Riemannian metric $g$ on $\mathbb{T}^2$, there exists $\lambda\in \mathcal{C}^\infty(S\mathbb{T}^2, \R)$ such that the thermostat $(\mathbb{T}^2, g, \lambda)$ has no conjugate points.
 Moreover, the function $\lambda$ can always be chosen such that $\lambda_0\neq 0$. \end{theorem}